Kiberon-Labs/react-tech-radar/README.md

 ## Storybook

-You can see various states of the radar (such as color schemes, results of configurations, etc.) on the [Storybook Page](https://react-tech-radar.netlify.com).
+You can see various states of the radar (such as color schemes, results of configurations, etc.) on the [Storybook Page]( https://kiberon-labs.github.io/react-tech-radar).

-## Google SpreadSheets Integration

-If you want a very quick data integration, you can check out the Google Spreadsheets example.

-The source code for the example is in 'examples' folder and also there is a running example in [Storybook](https://react-tech-radar.netlify.com).

-If you plug in [this data](https://docs.google.com/spreadsheets/d/1XkfUX8auztSkMoHwBEraDjHZgx7NEH59OyUZH-0IQGw/edit) you'll see [this visualization](https://react-tech-radar.netlify.com/?path=/story/basics--with-data-from-google-spreadsheet)

-#### Sharing the sheet

- - In Google sheets, go to 'File', choose 'Publish to the web...' and then click 'Publish'.
- - Close the 'Publish to the web' dialog.
- - Copy the URL of your editable sheet from the browser (Don't worry, this does not share the editable version).

-The URL will be similar to https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit.
-In theory we are only interested in the part between '/d/' and '/edit' but you can use the whole URL if you want.
 ## License

 [MIT](./LICENSE)